Marocco2/BoxRadio/readme.md

-#PitConfig Marocco2 version (M2V) V1
+# PitConfig Marocco2 plugin (M2P) V1.2

 Based on the Pit Menu (by NAGP MadMac) and [PitConfig](http://www.assettocorsa.net/forum/index.php?threads/pitconfig.28683/), this modified version has the following characteristics:

 - The app is used to configure the work to be performed on the pit prior to stopping the car on the pit spot.
 Note: Pit Stops are available only in Multiplayer at the moment.
-- Works on any screen resolution (may not work in window mode).
+- Works on any screen resolution.
 - ~~Does not require any external executable.
 All code is in the python module.~~
 - **It's self-updating**
 - Identifies the tyres available for original AC cars and mod cars.